Nurturing Creativity with ADD (Attention Deficit Disorder)

 Connecting with Spirituality

-What does spirituality have to do with counseling or psychotherapy?
-We are complex beings with delicate intertwining of the mental, emotional, physical and spiritual aspects of ourselves.
-By participating in therapy with me you are giving yourself the opportunity, if you choose, to explore your spirituality as part of your growth and resolution of inner conflicts.
-I honor your spirituality as your own and recognize that it is deeply personal.You might ask yourself:
+We are complex beings with delicate intertwining of the mental, emotional, physical, social and spiritual aspects of ourselves.
+By participating in therapy you are giving yourself the opportunity, if you choose, to explore your spirituality as part of your growth and resolution of inner conflicts.
+I honor your spirituality as your own and recognize that it is deeply person.

-Your answers will reflect your individual beliefs and will vary greatly from person to person and among different cultures.
-Perhaps your answers will be a positive resource for you during the therapeutic process and will enhance your spiritual growth and development.
+Your answers will reflect your individual beliefs and will vary greatly from person to person and among different cultures, as well as at different stages of your life.
+Perhaps your answers will be a positive resource for you during the therapeutic process and will enhance your spiritual growth.